sculpin/sculpin.io/source/download.md

 <br>

-## Download via Composer
+## Install with Composer

-Sculpin can be added to any existing Composer managed project by requiring Sculpin in `composer.json`.
+Sculpin can be added to any existing Composer managed project by requiring

-    {
-        "require": {
-            "sculpin/sculpin": "^3.0"
-        }
-    }

-Or you can run the `composer require` command directly on your console:
+it:

-    $ composer require sculpin/sculpin
+    composer require sculpin/sculpin

-Using `composer require` directly is handy because it means you won't have to run `composer install` or `composer update` after manually modifying the `composer.json`.

-Both of these approaches will install the Sculpin console command to `vendor/bin/sculpin`.
+The entry point for sculpin is now `vendor/bin/sculpin`.

 > The best version of Sculpin to be running right now is version 3.0.